Mission, Vision, and Values

-The mission of The ChadTough Foundation is to fund research and raise awareness for pediatric brain tumors with an emphasis on Diffuse Intrinsic Pontine Glioma (DIPG).
+The mission of The ChadTough Foundation is to inspire and fund game-changing research to discover effective treatments for pediatric brain cancer, with an emphasis on Diffuse Intrinsic Pontine Glioma (DIPG).

 The most hated word in the world of pediatric brain tumors is “rare.”
 “Rare” is the reason there is not enough research being done.
 “Rare” is the reason there aren’t drugs being developed.
 “Rare” is the reason there is so little funding.
 “Rare” is why our kids don’t have more options.
 The three facts below negate the claim of “rare”: